Shared interests and values

 Benefits for small and medium businesses

-The FTA will create opportunities for New Zealand businesses large and small to grow, invest and diversify, supporting New Zealand’s economic recovery from the pandemic.
+The FTA will create opportunities for New Zealand businesses large and small to grow, invest and diversify, and support New Zealand’s economic recovery from the pandemic.
 The agreement will cut costs and red tape for New Zealand exporters, allowing them to compete on a level playing field in the EU.

 Trade for all

-The Agreement contains precedent-setting commitments for sustainable development including on climate change, gender, and labour, as well as first-of-their-kind cooperation arrangements to improve the sustainability of our respective food systems.
+The Agreement contains precedent-setting commitments for sustainable development including on climate change, gender, and labour, as well as a first-of-its-kind cooperation chapter aimed at improving the sustainability of our respective food systems.

 Also in line with previous free trade agreements, the FTA includes general exceptions and specific reservations to preserve the Government's right to regulate and ensure public provision in areas such as health, education, labour, environment, water, culture and heritage and other areas that are important to New Zealanders.